 Hearing all the noise, Parvati ran out of the hut, and let out a cry as she saw the body of her son lying on the floor.
 In floods of tears, she told Shiva that he had just killed their only son that she had made out of love, and ordered him to revive him.
-Shiva was sorry for what he had done so he promised to bring their son back to life, and vowed to use the head of the first being he came across to replace the one he’d cut off.
+Shiva was sorry for what he had done so he promised to bring their son back to life.

 Shiva made his way deep into the forest.
-After a while he heard loud thundering footsteps behind him.
-An elephant appeared through the trees and as Shiva remembered his promise, he took his sword and swiftly cut off the elephant’s head.
+After a while he heard slow thumping footsteps behind him.
+An elephant appeared through the trees, who was dying and had been injured.
+Shiva remembered his promise to Parvati.
+He took his sword and swiftly cut off the elephant’s head, hoping that he also save the elephant from his pain.
 Shiva was strong enough to pick up the large and heavy head, he took it back to his house and attached it to the body of their son.
 Giving him life once again, the boy awoke, this time with the body of a boy and a head of an elephant.
 Parvati was overjoyed, and although this was perhaps really the face only a mother could love, she loved him as a mother would non-the-less.

 Shiva blessed Ganesh with prosperity and intelligence.
 To further please his wife, and as a mark of respect to his son for the loyalty and bravery it must have taken to protect his mother, Shiva declared that Ganesh would be worshipped first, before any other god, and this is why Hindus today always pray to Ganesh first….
 The remover of obstacles.